KafScale/platform/rationale.md

 Stateless brokers backed by object storage are not a trend.
 They are a correction.

 Once durability moves out of the broker, the system can be simpler, cheaper to operate, and easier to scale.
+When the storage format is open, processors can bypass brokers entirely, separating streaming and analytical workloads by design.

-KafScale is built on that assumption, while preserving Kafka protocol compatibility and self-hosted operation.
+KafScale is built on these assumptions, while preserving Kafka protocol compatibility and self-hosted operation.

 The architecture is inevitable.
 The design choices are deliberate.

+## Further reading

+- [Streaming Data Becomes Storage-Native](https://www.scalytics.io/blog/streaming-data-becomes-storage-native) explores the broader industry shift and why AI agents need this architecture.
+- [Data Processing Does Not Belong in the Message Broker](https://www.novatechflow.com/2025/12/data-processing-does-not-belong-in.html) explains why KafScale keeps processing separate from the broker layer.